kayleevo9x/playground/README.md

 ![](/docs/images/package.png)

-3. Deploy ArgoCD for CD solution and connect it to the api deployment helm charts ArgoCD supports different method to connect to a particular repo such as using `ssh`, `https` or `github app`.
-For this demonstration, we will use github App
+3. Deploy ArgoCD for CD solution and connect it to the api deployment helm charts ArgoCD supports different methods to connect to a particular repo such as using `ssh`, `https` or `github app`.
+For this demonstration, we will use Github App
 - Click on Github Profile on the top right corner > Settings > Developer setting > Github Apps > New Github App
 - Fill in the `Github App name`, Homepage URL for your personal website, if not available, use your github URL
 - Select repository permissions: `Contents: Read Write`.
 Permission can be adjusted afterward as needed